 4. Develop Your Own Trading Rules

 Like any other career, you must be constantly learning from your experience.
 The same thing applies to trading.
 Anything different that happens during the day, make a note of it.
 Over time, this trading journal will be your go-to place in times of crisis.
 Similarly, every trade needs to be logged or documented with a detailed explanation mentioning what worked and what problems you faced.
 You should make it a habit to go back to the journal and review it every other week.
 Overtime one can find trends from this journal that can lead to highly successful trading.
-I maintain my trading journal regularly; you are welcome to check it out.

 5. Analyze Your Performance